 Keep your eyes and ears peeled for the ghosts of financial cretins past in The Big Short: Washington Mutual, Merrill Lynch, Bear Stearns, and of course Lehman Brothers, whose demise sounded the end of the financial world’s mortgage distortions for one, brief moment.
 Lehman even lied to their own people, right to the end, from the top down – as stunned traders file out of the building in one of Wall Street’s biggest disasters, they’re sternly warned by corporate sycophants not to speak to the press even as the firm’s flaws have been laid bare for all to see.
 No insult is too cruel to hurl at Big Money at this point.

 Keep an ear out too for the closing song on the film’s soundtrack, a wholly appropriate number from Led Zeppelin that ominously, perfectly ties the sordid tale together.

 Do your money homework.
-The Big Short is great cinema and a labor of love from director Adam McKay.
+The Big Short is good cinema and a labor of social responsibility from director Adam McKay.
 It deserves a Good Citizenship Award.